Mercury Cougar: Exterior

 To distinguish the model line from the Montego MX Brougham, the Cougar was fitted with C-pillar opera windows.
-While a feature shared with its Ford Elite counterpart, the Cougar adopted its opera window design nearly directly from the Thunderbird.
+While a feature shared with its Ford Elite counterpart, the Cougar adopted an opera window design similar to the Thunderbird.
 On all Cougars, a vinyl roof was fitted as standard equipment.

 While fitted with a redesigned front bumper, the third-generation Cougar adopted many design elements of its front fascia from the previous generation, carrying over a center-section waterfall grille opening bordered by horizontal-trimmed openings with four inset headlights (in contrast to the egg-crate grille of the Elite with twin headlights).
-In contrast to the Montego, the rear fascia Cougar was fitted with a center panel matching the taillights (also hiding the fuel cap), along with vertically-slatted chrome trim (similar to the first-generation Cougar).
+In contrast to the Montego, the rear fascia Cougar was fitted with a center panel matching the taillights (also hiding the fuel cap), along with vertically slatted chrome trim (similar to the first-generation Cougar).
 The body sides were styled with a wide side molding matching the bumper rub strips (a design added to the 1975 Grand Marquis).

 In line with larger Lincoln-Mercury vehicles, the Cougar received a hood ornament for the first time, using a "prowling cat" emblem.

 The body of the third-generation Cougar saw few changes throughout its production; for 1975, the front bumper was updated with the functional addition of two cooling slots below the grille.